-Bangkok, Thailand – A hotspot city for expats with good public transport, amazing food, friendly people, and a big expat community.
+Bangkok, Thailand – A hotspot city for expats with good public transport, plenty of coworking spaces including WeWork, amazing food, friendly people, and a big expat community.
 Cheap to live, especially if you earn Western wages or have an income in a strong currency.
 Long-term visas can be hard to obtain.

 Chiang Mai, Thailand – More laid back than Bangkok.
 One of the top destinations for nomads and one of the original centers of digital nomadism.
 Great food, coffee, and a very low cost of living.

 Taipei, Taiwan – Not really on the radar yet but an up and coming place for nomads and expats.
 Superb public transport.
 Taipei is also coffee heaven – great for people that spend much of the day in coffee shops.
 Taipei has some of the best food in Asia.
 It’s a bit more expensive than Thailand, for comparison, but worth it.
 And 3-month visas are easy to get.